Ankh-Morpork: History

 The Assassins' Guild was founded on 27 August AM1512 by Sir Gyles de Munforte as the de Munforte School for Gentlemen Assassins.
 Sir Gyles was a warrior knight who, during his crusades in Klatch, was intrigued by the Klatchian tradition of professional gentleman assassins, and decided to set up a similar organisation at home, only without the drugs.
 In AM1576, it became a Guild and changed its name to the Royal Guild of Assassins.
 The "Royal" was dropped after the "events" of AM1688 (i.e. the Ankh-Morpork Civil War, in which the monarchy was overthrown).

-Although talented, self-taught women might become members of the Guild itself, until recently the Assassins Guild School itself was a male-only establishment.

-It is said to be the only school of assassination on the Discworld, though the invention of organized assassination is said to have begun in Klatch, and it is stated in Interesting Times that there is a small, very select Guild in Hunghung within the Agatean Empire.
+It is said to be the only school of assassination on the Discworld, though the invention of organised assassination is said to have begun in Klatch, and it is stated in Interesting Times that there is a small, very select Guild in Hunghung within the Agatean Empire.

 The unwillingness of the Assassins' Guild to accept contracts that might undermine the city led it to suspend contracts on both the Patrician and the Commander of the City Watch.
 This led to the rise of unlicensed assassins such as the banshee Mr Gryle in Going Postal and Mr Pin and Mr Tulip of the New Firm in The Truth.